 Everything from banking to investment to insurance has been modernised by startups, which have utilised the power of the internet and mobile to improve speeds, reduce costs and improve customer service.

-Alongside opening financial services to more people, it has also given established operators a kick in the backside.
+Along with the added accessibility, it has also given established operators a kick in the backside.
 In the UK, the ‘Big Four’ banks have all modernised operations, in some cases bringing their entire portfolio of financial services online.
 In the US, insurance and lending services have been forced to lower fees and accept requests at a faster rate, to keep up with newer platforms running on a far lower overhead.

 While the potential of these insurgent apps is limited in the US and Europe, where the majority of the population have bank cards and insurance, in China and Latin America, these fintech startups are the primary supplier of financial services.